janos-r/web_api/README.md

 This is the easiest way - derives the whole schema from the struct.
 No impl necessary.

 Note: The mongo \_id field must (probably) have the type "ObjectId", which GraphQLObject can't resolve automatically.
 So as far as I know for now, this method can be used only if you don't need the id field.
-You can simply omit it in the struct, so after mongodb provides the data including the \_id, it will not be part of the deserialize and smply skipped.
+You can simply omit it in the struct, so after mongodb provides the data including the \_id, it will not be part of the deserialize and smply skipped (viz "SimpleCat").

 B:
 custom types